 Many of our faculty members actively engage in research in the area of Aboriginal law and policy.
-The research in this area undertaken at Robson Hall is varied and often includes engagement with Aboriginal communities and other faculties on campus.
+The research in this area undertaken at Robson Hall is varied and often includes engagement with Indigenous communities and other faculties on campus.
 These research projects have provided many opportunities for students including paid summer work as Research Assistants.
 As well, faculty members researching in this area may be available for LLM supervision.

 Indigenous legal research